creatorpanda/SaveTheWorld/README.md

 suggestions are welcomed and appreciated :)

 In case you don't know what to do: Click on the green "Clone or Download" button, click "Download Zip".
-Unzip it and open "index.html", in the "html file".
+Unzip it, rename "pictures file" to "pictures" and open "index.html", in the "html file".